pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 ##[de]Coding Advocacy:
 ####An Introduction to Quantitative & Computational Analyses of Supreme Court Oral Argument

->The object of our study, then, is prediction, the prediction of the incidence of the public force through the instrumentality of the courts.
+>People want to know under what circumstances and how far they will run the risk of coming against what is so much stronger than themselves, and hence it becomes a business to find out when this danger is to be feared. **The object of our study, then, is prediction, the prediction of the incidence of the public force through the instrumentality of the courts.**

 ~ Oliver Wendell Holmes, Jr., *The Path of the Law*, 10 Harv.
 L. Rev. 457, 469 (1897).